 - 2 How much are dental implants in the Philippines?

-- 3 Where to get dental work in the Philippines
+- 3 Where is the best place to get dental work in the Philippines?

 The Philippines may not be the first country that comes to mind when you think of visiting the dentist, but there are many good reasons why it should be on your list of places to consider.